lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/advanced/wallet-rpc-calls.md

 ### **transfer**

-Send $OXEN to a number of recipients.
+Send $LOZZAX to a number of recipients.

 Alias: _None_.

 Inputs:

-* _destinations_  - array of destinations to receive $OXEN:
+* _destinations_  - array of destinations to receive $LOZZAX:
   * _amount_  - unsigned int; Amount to send to each destination, in  atomic units.
   * _address_  - string; Destination public address.
 * _account\_index_  - unsigned int; \(Optional\) Transfer from this account index. \(Defaults to 0\)